stephenreynolds/frater/README.md

 ## Running

-To run this, first of all make sure you have .NET Core installed.
+To run this, first of all make sure you have .NET Core installed (at least version 2.1.3).
 Then, you can run by calling `dotnet run`.

 Running `dotnet run help` will output some information regarding how rating works.